terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

 * `admin_state_up` - See Argument Reference above.
 * `availability_zone_hints` - See Argument Reference above.
 * `tags` - See Argument Reference above.
+* `all_tags` - The collection of tags assigned on the network, which have been explicitly and implicitly added.
 * `transparent_vlan` - See Argument Reference above.

 ## Import